codypaternostro/RemotePro/docs/en-US/Update-RpConfigCommand.md

 ### -ShowDialog
 (Optional) Displays a WPF GUI dialog for interactive parameter editing.
 If
-this switch is specified, any \`ParameterValues\` passed directly will be ignored, and the GUI will allow users to make adjustments.
+this switch is specified, any \`Parameters\` passed directly will be ignored, and the GUI will allow users to make adjustments.

 ```yaml